Cart 0

 Niall McCaffrey, IPSOS Polling, Director

-Allan Mulrooney, Western Development Agency, CEO
+Allan Mulrooney, Western Development Commission, CEO

 Allan Mulrooney is the Chief Executive Officer at Western Development Commission.Prior to taking over as Interim CEO Allan held the role of Head of Communications and Atlantic Economic Corridor Development at the WDC for over three years.
 Preceding this he worked at IDA Ireland, the State’s inward investment promotion agency that is tasked with growing and sustaining FDI in Ireland.
 Allan has held several senior positions in private sector companies including the telecommunications sector, in public relations and has long been involved in community building projects across the Northwest focused on tourism and the growth of micro-enterprises.